What is a Business Strategy? [5 Steps for Creating a Strong Strategy]

 Over half of leaders (61%) think they’re not doing a good job implementing their company’s business strategy, and only 40% of team members think leaders understand their company’s strategy or goals.
 For your business strategy to succeed, it’s critical to align the entire organization.
-Cascading the business strategy to people at all levels will provide great clarity on what actions need to happen at their level and how those to-dos relate to the overall success of the strategy.
+Sharing the business strategy with people at all levels will provide great clarity on what actions need to happen at their level and how those to-dos relate to the overall success of the strategy.

 Be diligent about tracking progress and measuring success

 - 92% of organizations report they do not track how well they are competing in the marketplace.